How to use the command 'gfortran' (with examples)

 Explanation:

-: Includes debug symbols in the output executable, which can be useful for debugging.-Og
+: Includes debug information in the output executable, aiding in debugging processes.-Og

 Code: